Culture of the Republican era in China: Sexual liberation

 In the beginning of 1927, nationalist government moved from Guangzhou to Wuhan, made it center of national revolution.
 March 8, the nationalist government arranged more than 200,000 people to celebrate International Women's Day.
 Member of women's association were promoting the concept of marriage freedom and love freedom, criticizing traditional practice of foot binding and breast binding.

 In the same year July, Guangdong committee of nationalist government passed the proposal to officially ban the breast binding.

 Feminism in suburbs and Communist movement

 Generally speaking, there were 3 kinds of feminists movement in Chinese suburb areas: revolutionary movement about political and legal equality, Christianity movement about charity and social service, communist movement aim to get economic interest.

-During the 3rd National Congress of the Communist Party of China in Guangzhou, for the first time, women have as much rights as men. the proposal drafted by Xiang Jingyu got passed, which clearly announced that women shall have right of inheritance, freedom on marriage, divorce and labor.
+During the 3rd National Congress of the Chinese Communist Party in Guangzhou, for the first time, women have as much rights as men. the proposal drafted by Xiang Jingyu got passed, which clearly announced that women shall have right of inheritance, freedom on marriage, divorce and labor.